9 Heteroskedasticity

 hetero_results <- map_dfr(1:n_sims, run_hetero_trial)

-# Calculate rejection rates
+# Calculate rejection rates and average SE

 ols_reject_rate <- mean(hetero_results$pval_ols < 0.05)